777arc/textbook/content/filters.rst

    :align: center

 **Option 2:** We re-generate our impulse response using more points so that it has time to decay.
-To do this we need to add resolution to the original frequency domain array we started with (called interpolating).
+We need to add resolution to our original frequency domain array (called interpolating).

 .. code-block:: python